IuliusUriesu/Student-Sync/README.md

 # Student-Sync

 ## Overview
-Student-Sync is a comprehensive full-stack application designed to streamline and simplify student management process.
+Student Sync is a comprehensive full-stack application designed to streamline and simplify student management process.
 The project integrates various functionalities, as well as several modern technologies to deliver a smooth experience for the users.

 ## Features